Get the Recipe

 What's that?
 Too much butter, you say?
 Well, okay then.
 This time, I'll drizzle them with a little olive oil and brush it on nicely before

 throwing them placing them gently, so as not to deflate them, into a hot, hot oven to bake.

 After 25 to 30 minutes, they should emerge, ready for one final brushing of butter to give them the glossy sheen of a Parker House roll.

-You'll notice that the sausage and other flavorings on the top surface will have browned quite a bit, delivering some really intense, concentrated flavor when you bite in.
-On the other hand, the sausage on the bottom remains nice and juicy, giving you that pleasantly meaty texture.
+You'll notice that the sausage and other flavorings on the top will have browned quite a bit, delivering some really intense, concentrated flavor when you bite in.
+On the other hand, the sausage on the bottom will remain nice and juicy, giving you that pleasantly meaty texture.

-Soft, tender, buttery, packed with real Thanksgiving-stuffing flavor, and oh-so-fun to pull apart, these rolls make the ideal vehicle for dipping into all that extra gravy you made (you do make extra gravy, right?), perhaps with a little spoonful of cranberry sauce to tie it all together.
+Soft, tender, buttery, packed with real Thanksgiving-stuffing flavor, and oh-so-fun to pull apart, these rolls make the ideal vehicle for dipping into all that extra gravy you've made (you do make extra gravy, right?), perhaps with a little spoonful of cranberry sauce to tie it all together.

 If you wanna get really creative, just split one open at the table and make yourself a little Thanksgiving sandwich on the spot.
 Your mouth, and whomever you pay handsomely to wash your silk napkins, will thank you.